where2help/where2help/README.md

 Initial version of the web and mobile app was built in two days as part of the [Refugee Hack Vienna](http://www.hackathon.wien/).

+## Installation

+__ENV Variables for configuration managment__

+Your system environmental variables are kept in your `.env` file.
+There is an example of all of the vars you need in `.env.example`.
+You can copy this file to `.env` when you start and edit the vars to how you like your system setup.

+If you need environment specific (eg. test, development) .env files, [look here](https://github.com/bkeepers/dotenv#multiple-rails-environments)